 2. Try To Oil GPU’s Fan Bearings

-Over time, the fan bearings in your graphics card can become dry and seize up.
+Over time, your graphics card’s fan bearings can dry and seize up.
 This can cause the fan to stop spinning altogether.
 To fix this, you can try oiling the bearings.

 To do this, first, remove the fan from your GPU.
-Then, using a needle or a toothpick, apply a few drops of oil to the bearings.
-Be careful not to put too much oil, as this can damage the fan.
+Then, apply a few drops of oil to the bearings using a needle or a toothpick.
+Be careful not to put too much oil, which can damage the fan.
 Once you’ve applied the oil, reattach the fan and see if it starts spinning.

-You may need to repeat this process a few times before the fan starts working again.
+You may need to repeat this process before the fan starts working again.